-A: Children and teens ages 6 to 17 and their adult caregiver(s) who have experienced the death of someone significant in their lives in 2020 and following.
+A: Children and teens age 5 and older and their adult caregiver(s) who have experienced the death of someone significant in their lives in 2020 and following.
 Priority will be given to frontline healthcare workers and other families grieving the death of someone from COVID-19.

 Q: What are the COVID-19 protocols?